 Global reports for 2015 estimated that 126,670 solid organs were transplanted.
-This comprised of 84,347 kidney, 27,759 liver, 7,023 heart, 2,299 pancreas and 196 small bowel transplants.
-Although the total number of organs transplanted globally increased by around 5.8% from 2014, this represents less than 10% of the global need for transplantation (Global Observatory on Donation and Transplantation).
+This total comprised 84,347 kidney, 27,759 liver, 7,023 heart, 2,299 pancreas and 196 small bowel transplants.
+Although the total number of organs transplanted globally had increased by around 5.8% from 2014, this represents less than 10% of the global need for transplantation (Global Observatory on Donation and Transplantation, 2013).

-In the UK, there is also a marked disparity between the need for organ transplantation and the supply of organs, although progress has been made in recent years to narrow the gap between supply and demand.
-This is shown in the figure below.
+In the UK, there remains a marked disparity between the need for organ transplantation and the supply of organs.
+However, in recent years, progress has been made to narrow the gap between supply and demand as shown in Figure 4.

-The current policy of high-urgency kidney transplantation in the Eurotransplant Kidney Allocation System (ETKAS) was recently questioned.
-Analysis of results from the 15-year Eurotransplant survey of 61 transplant centres involving 898 kidney transplant recipients showed that high-urgency kidney transplant recipients had reduced survival (P=0.0053) and increased mortality with a functioning graft (P<0.0001) than non-high urgency recipients.
-The authors proposed more restrictive criteria regarding individuals with vascular complications or repeated re-transplantations, to support patients on the non-high-urgency waiting list who have improved long-term prognosis (Assfalg et al., 2016).
+The current policy of high-urgency kidney transplantation in the Eurotransplant Kidney Allocation System (ETKAS) has been recently questioned.
+Analysis of results from the 15-year Eurotransplant survey of 61 transplant centres involving 898 kidney transplant recipients showed that high-urgency kidney transplant recipients had reduced survival (p=0.0053) and increased mortality with a functioning graft (p<0.0001) than non-high urgency recipients.
+The authors proposed more restrictive criteria for individuals with vascular complications or repeated re-transplantation in order to support patients on the non-high-urgency waiting list who have improved long-term prognosis (Assfalg et al., 2016).

 Annual HSCT European data show that in 2013, 39,209 transplants were performed in 34,809 patients, with 57% being autologous (n=19,859) and 43% allogeneic (n=14,950) (Passweg et al., 2015).
 The total number of HSCTs exceeded 40,000 in 2014 with 36,469 patients being treated (Passweg et al., 2016).